robleroni/Puerro/docs/04-State-Management.md

 A custom element is created by first creating a class using the es2015 class syntax extending a HTMLElement.
 The new custom element can then be registered to the document using the `CustomElementRegistry.define()` function.

 These custom elements do not have a render cycle built in natively but are only used to encapsulate logic.
-But Puerro provides a combination of state management and custom elements which results in highly reusable components.
+Puerro provides a combination of state management and custom elements which results in highly reusable components.
 The previously used example of a simple calculator can be found in the [Puerro Examples](../examples/web-components).
-With the help of custom elements the input component used is abstracted and is reused like a normal HTML element.
+With the help of custom elements the input component used is abstracted and can then be reused like a normal HTML element.

 ```js
 class MainComponent extends PuerroElement {